-What’s Eating America, hosted by Andrew Zimmern, premieres on Sunday, February 16 at 9 p.m.
-ET on MSNBC, with a special two-hour long episode featuring chef and humanitarian José Andrés.
+What’s Eating America, hosted by Andrew Zimmern, premiered February 16 on MSNBC, with a special two-hour episode featuring chef and humanitarian José Andrés.

 In each of the series' five episodes, Zimmern travels the country to explore some of the most provocative political issues impacting Americans today – immigration, climate change, addiction, voting rights and healthcare – through the lens of food.
 Zimmern seeks out the inspiring stories of individuals most affected by these issues, and those seeking to change them.

 Days after the brutal stabbing death of his mother-in-law, Emmy-winning filmmaker John MacGibbon picks up his camera and begins a harrowing search for truth.
 How to Survive a Murder is a remarkable look at a gut-wrenching tale of a crime that never should have occurred.
 Frustrated by the puzzling hostility and evasive behavior of state and local authorities, MacGibbon launches his own investigation and uncovers a web of lies and deceit spun to protect an influential Plymouth family, including police cover-ups, lenient judges and prosecutors and the dark family secrets that turned a privileged, charming and deeply disturbed young man into a killer.
 The series premiered on Reelz January 10th, 2020.Watch The Reel

 Andrew Zimmern reveals his personal list of favorite foods, places and experiences that should be on everyone's travel itinerary.
 He navigates each city like a local and gives his spin on amazing eateries, including what to order and where to find it.

 In 2019, The Zimmern List won a Silver Telly Award and a Taste Award for Best Food Travel Series.